emarsden/pgmacs/doc/src/about.md

 - The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (tested with version 2.16.1).

+- The [Microsoft DocumentDB](https://github.com/microsoft/documentdb) extension for MongoDB-like queries works perfectly.
+Note that this is not the same product as Amazon DocumentDB.

+- [Google AlloyDB Omni](https://cloud.google.com/alloydb/omni/docs/quickstart) is a proprietary fork of PostgreSQL with Google-developed extensions, including a columnar storage extension, adaptive autovacuum, and an index advisor.
+It works perfectly with PGmacs as of 2025-01.

 - [Xata](https://xata.io/) “serverless PostgreSQL” has many limitations including lack of support for `CREATE DATABASE`, `CREATE COLLATION`, for XML processing, for temporary tables, for cursors, for `EXPLAIN`, for `CREATE EXTENSION`, for functions such as `pg_notify`.